Japanese makeup is an ancient method of enhancing beauty. It is believed that evidence already existed since 3000 BC in Egypt.

 This style is for those who like colorful makeup and recently the style has been used in Brazil for simple artistic makeup.

-The proposal is very colorful eyes with drawings around them and even collage of colored stones around the eyes to give a cuter look.
-We recommend reading our article on Harajuku fashion.
+The proposal is colorful eyes with designs around them and even the collage of colored stones around the eyes to give a cuter appearance.
+We recommend reading our article about Harajuku Fashion.

 7 - School makeup